ZhongliangGuo/MathWorks-Radar-Drone-Project/README.md

 # MathWorks Radar Drone Classification Project
-This project is for MathWorks-St Andrews Radar Drone Classification Project (funded by MathWorks), researched and implemented by [Zhongliang Guo](https://robust-ai.me/), the project report is available [here](https://github.com/ZhongliangGuo/MathWorks-Radar-Drone-Project/blob/main/readme_res/report.pdf).
-Some algorithms and functions in this repository have been integrated into MATLAB R2026b.

 This repository contains the work for the MathWorks–St Andrews Radar Drone Classification Project, funded by MathWorks.
 The repository was carried out by [Zhongliang Guo](https://robust-ai.me/), with [Duncan A. Robertson](https://scholar.google.com/citations?user=T0MqToAAAAAJ) and [Samiur Rahman](https://scholar.google.com/citations?user=5946qVsAAAAJ) of the University of St Andrews involved throughout, contributing the radar systems and domain expertise.

 The repository covers the full pipeline from raw radar measurements to a deployable classifier: collection and preparation of the drone and bird data, ground-truth labelling, generation of RTI and micro-Doppler spectrograms, and the design, training, and evaluation of the neural network.
 The trained models have been packaged into a ready-to-use MATLAB toolbox, so the classifier can be run out of the box within MATLAB.